GDPR – Carrington Dean and your privacy

 What are Cookies?

-When using Creditfix group websites, including the Carrington Dean site, some information may be collected automatically using ‘cookies’.
+When using Carrington Dean Group websites, some information may be collected automatically using ‘cookies’.
 These are small text files which help us understand how our websites work, they can be temporary or permanent.

 Temporary cookies form part of the security process while you are using the website; permanent cookies identify the link you used to find our website, check your browser so that we can make sure that our website and services work well with your computer and to help us monitor traffic on our website.